-May 15 is National Hispanic Hepatitis Awareness Day (NHHAD), an opportunity to highlight the impact of viral hepatitis on the Hispanic/Latinx community in the U.S. NHHAD is an annual event organized by the Latino Commission on AIDS (LCOA) to raise awareness within the Hispanic/Latinx community about viral hepatitis and push for improvements in hepatitis-related health disparities.
+May 15 is National Hispanic Hepatitis Awareness Day (NHHAD), an opportunity to highlight the impact of viral hepatitis on the Hispanic/Latinx community in the U.S. The Latino Commission on AIDS (LCOA) leads this annual initiative to promote understanding about viral hepatitis within the Hispanic/Latinx community and advocate for advancements in addressing viral hepatitis-related health disparities.

-HepVu is also partnering with the Latino Commission on AIDS (LCOA) for a webinar on Friday, May 13 at 2:00PM ET about the impact of Hepatitis C in the United States, with specific insights about its impact on the Hispanic/Latinx community.
-The webinar will feature presentations from Luis Mares, LMSW from LCOA and Ronald Valdiserri, MD, MPH from Rollins School of Public Health at Emory University and co-chair of HepVu.
+HepVu and LCOA are hosting a webinar on Monday, May 15 at 2:00PM ET about Hepatitis C surveillance in Hispanic/Latinx communities.
+The webinar will feature presentations from Luis Mares, LMSW from LCOA and Dr. Heather Bradley from Emory Rollins School of Public Health.
 You can register for the webinar here.

-HepVu is also releasing updated infographics in both English and Spanish on the importance of viral hepatitis testing.
-You can learn more about NHAAD and view our infographics below:
+Additionally, HepVu is releasing updated infographics in English and Spanish on the importance of viral hepatitis testing and vaccination.
+You can learn more about NHHAD and view our infographics below:

-To learn more about viral hepatitis in the Hispanic/Latinx, explore HepVu’s resources:
+To learn more about viral hepatitis in the Hispanic/Latinx community, explore HepVu’s resources:

 - Visualize the Hepatitis C epidemic stratified by age, sex, and race on HepVu’s interactive maps.